Under the Constitution

 Party Membership Records

-Rule: The Constitution provides for the membership records to be kept under the supervision of the District Committee.
+The Constitution provides for the membership records to be kept under the supervision of the District Committee.
 While the final authority for veracity of the records and its authenticated copy will be the DC, the maintenance of records can be delegated to the intermediate/local committee in a State, if so decided by the State Committee concerned.

 Under Article VII:

-55BCheck-up of Party Membership
+Check-up of Party Membership

 (Explanation: Clause (1) states that a Party member may be dropped from membership who “for a continuous period and without proper reason has failed to take part in Party life and activity or to pay Party dues”.
 This is to safeguard against arbitrary droppages without the due reasons stated in the Constitution.
 Some specific rules are required on the procedure to be adopted.)

 (1) The unit concerned which wishes to drop a member must do so after giving the member a chance to explain his or her position.
-The branch must convey the decision to drop the member in writing to the next higher committee.
+The Branch must convey the decision to drop the member in writing to the next higher committee.

 (2) The higher committee, when confirming and registering the membership, must examine the list of droppages and give its specific opinion on the same.